zhangnuodi/cv/README.md

 ### COLLEGE TEACHING EXPERIENCE
 ---
-#### English Teacher, Beijing University of Posts and Telecommunications, 2017.2-2017.9
+#### English Teacher, Beijing University of Posts and Telecommunications, Spring 2017
 #### English Intensive Reading
 <ul>
 <li>Designed the teaching plan on the ground of course book and academic calender.</li>